GSA/digitalgov-pra/_pages/do-i-need-clearance/index.md

 - How will you be collecting it, and
 - Why are you collecting this information

 This is just a starting point to see if your collection needs PRA clearance.
-We encourage getting in touch with your [link to contact page] agency PRA lead or OIRA Desk Officer to answer more in-depth questions.
+We encourage [getting in touch with your agency's PRA contact]("../contact/") to answer more in-depth questions.

 ### What type of information are you collecting?